-February 8, 1987 An explosion and fire destroyed the Japanese longline fishing vessel Fukuyoshi Maru 65.
-One person was lost and 25 rescued by the sister ship Fukuyoshi Maru 8.
+February 8, 1987 An explosion and fire destroyed the Japanese longline fishing vessel Eukoyoshi Maru 65.
+One person was lost and 25 rescued by the sister ship Eukoyoshi Maru 8.

 February 21, 1987 An unidentified crewman was lost overboard from the fishing vessel Alliance.

-March 25, 1987 Michael E Roberson of Anchorage was lost overboard during a black cod opening from the 60 foot Nova.
+March 25, 1987 Michael E Roberson of Anchorage was lost overboard during a black cod opening from the 60 foot fishing vessel Nova.

 April 22, 1987 The 93 foot crab fishing vessel Jamie Lynn sank while being towed by the processor Long Harbor, 90 miles north of Dutch Harbor in Wells Bay.
 Lost were skipper Chris Clark of Cordova, Isaac Zacharof (23) of St Paul and Anton Kochegin (18) of St Paul.

 May 5, 1987 The 56 foot halibut fishing vessel Chabro sank 80 miles southeast of Seward.
-One of the crewmembers was lost and four others rescued by the fishing vessel Kodiak.
+Everett Collins (59) of Soldotna was lost and four others rescued by the fishing vessel Kodiak.

 May 11, 1987 David E Gerou of Edmonds WA died of apparent hypothermia when his Zodiak overturned while attempting to assist the crab fishing vessel Pavlof.
 Gerou was a crewman on the Tempest.